Keyboard shortcuts

 }

 3. Add another property that moderates the risk of infection of the individual.
-(Imagine, for example, people wearing face masks for an airborne illness.)
+(Imagine, for example, that some people wash their hands more frequently.)
 Give a randomly sampled subpopulation that intervention and add a check to the transmission module to see if the person that we are attempting to infect has that property.
 Change the probability of infection accordingly.
+Hint: You will probably need some new constants, a new person property, a new random number generator, and the Bernoulli distribution.